📊 FUN Key Takeaways

 The current ratio below 1.0x warrants monitoring of short-term liquidity.

-How Six Flags Entertainment Corporation/NEW compares to Default sector averages
+How Six Flags Entertainment Corporation/NEW compares to Services sector averages

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.

-Based on fundamental analysis, Six Flags Entertainment Corporation/NEW shows some fundamental concerns relative to the Default sector in 2026.
+Based on fundamental analysis, Six Flags Entertainment Corporation/NEW shows some fundamental concerns relative to the Services sector in 2026.

 Note: This is a fundamental analysis based on SEC filings.
 For P/E ratio, price targets, and market-based valuation, consult financial data providers.
 This is not investment advice.